Future of Work9 min read

 What followed was not a temporary correction.
 It is an accelerating structural shift.

-The World Economic Forum's Future of Jobs Report projects that 85 million jobs globally will be displaced by automation by 2025.
+The World Economic Forum's Future of Jobs Report 2025 projects that 92 million jobs globally will be displaced by automation by 2030.
 Supply chain and logistics functions rank among the highest-risk categories in that forecast.

 This matters for your career planning right now, not in five years.

-If you work in supply chain technology, warehouse automation, or logistics software, your next 18 months are a critical window.
+If you work in supply chain technology, warehouse automation, or logistics software, the next 18 months are a critical window.
 Companies that survived their first round of cuts are already planning their second.
 The professionals who navigate this well are not the ones who wait to see what happens.
 They are the ones who audit their skill set, identify where they are replaceable, and take deliberate steps to become indispensable.

 Understanding your layoff risk is not about pessimism.
 It is about making informed career decisions while you still have the most options available to you.